 Our next two-year training cycle begins in September, 2018.
 There is no specific deadline for applications.
 Applications are processed on a first-come, first-served basis.

 The Center for Creative Growth (CCG), a non-profit counseling organization, is currently accepting applications for its Two-Year Training Program in the fields of Marriage and Family Therapy and Professional Clinical Counseling.
 Our Training Program is designed to lay the foundation for becoming a master therapist.
 Development of the therapist’s self as a clear conduit for healing is a central principle of our Training Program.
 Applicants who seek this level of mastery and who feel a sense of alignment with our clinical orientation are invited to apply.
-Our Training Program is available to Registered MFT and PCC Interns, as well as MFT and PCC Trainees who have extensive professional and/or life experience comparable to a Registered Intern.
-(Note: Effective January 1, 2018, the title for Marriage and Family Therapist Intern changes to “Associate Marriage and Family Therapist” or “Registered Associate Marriage and Family Therapist.”
+Our Training Program is available to Registered MFT and PCC Interns (Note: Effective January 1, 2018, the title for Marriage and Family Therapist Intern changes to “Associate Marriage and Family Therapist” or “Registered Associate Marriage and Family Therapist.”
 As of January 1, 2018, the title for Professional Clinical Counselor Interns changes to “Associate Professional Clinical Counselor” or “Registered Associate Professional Clinical Counselor.”